 Why is having one important?

+You can also listen to this podcast on other platforms.
+Click to see the full list!
+If you enjoyed this podcast, subscribe for a new episode each week.
 Think of the last time you or a team member had to complete a task, but they had no idea how to do it.
 In all likelihood, the task was completed only after either researching how to complete it (and wasting time in doing so) or by disrupting someone else to get them to explain.

 With an operations manual, you avoid all that hassle and just get down to what you need to do, letting you make the most of your time rather than working at half-pace.
 Think of it as an employee knowledge base – a place that anyone can go to when they have a question or need something explaining, rather than bothering somebody else.